tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Jul 31 2007

-Jennell Hagenes (a 22-year-old White poor blue-collar laborer) entered a church, ready to deliver a speech to religious people.
+Jennell Hagenes (a 22-year-old white poor blue-collar laborer) entered a church, ready to deliver a speech to religious people.
 She saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Jennell Hagenes sometimes preached her views to theists, but still felt afraid.
 Jennell Hagenes slowly breathed in and out to calm her nerves.
 As Jennell Hagenes entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Jennell Hagenes used scientific information to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Jennell Hagenes argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.